PixarV/terraform-provider-r4/docs/resources/instance.md

 The `network_interface` configuration block _does_, however, allow users to supply their own network interface to be used as the default network interface on an EC2 instance, attached at `eth0`.

-The `network_interface` block has the following structure:
+The following arguments are required:

 * `device_index` - (Required) Integer index of the network interface attachment.
 * `network_interface_id` - (Required) The ID of the network interface to attach.

+The following arguments are optional:

 * `delete_on_termination` - (Optional) Whether to delete the network interface on instance termination.
     * _Default value:_ `false`
     * _Constraints:_ Currently, the only valid value is `false`, as this option is only supported when creating new network interfaces during instance launching